-(Translation for points inside the graph)
+Following points are translation for points inside the graph)

 A year after Covid-19 patients’ data were leaked, we were shocked by the alleged data leak of 279 million Indonesian citizens.
-In which the data that were leaked included full name, identity card (KTP), phone numbers, emails, identity registration number (NID), home address from Social Health Insurance Administration Body (BPJS).
+In which the data that were revealed included full name, identity card (KTP), phone numbers, emails, identity registration number (NID), and home address from Social Health Insurance Administration Body (BPJS).
 Our data were sold in the same forum for worth up to hundreds of millions of rupiah.